 How much does weather affect our moods?
 After years of research, scientists still aren't exactly sure.
 It is generally believed that weather does impact how we feel, however, no one is sure how strong the link is between the weather and our mood.
 A few months ago, we addressed how the summer heat can increase symptom of anxiety in some people.
 Today, we'll talk about how and why the cold winter months make some people more anxious.

-In addition, the onset of the cold months means the beginning of the holiday season, which is a cause for increased anxiety.
-During the holiday season stress increases, we don’t always eat properly, our sleep might decrease.
+In addition, the onset of the cold months means the beginning of the holiday season, which is a cause for increased anxiety for many people.
+During the holiday season stress increases, we don't always eat properly, our sleep might decrease.
 We worry about finances and about family get-togethers.
 All of this puts extra pressure on those living with anxiety and makes it even more difficult to cope.

 So what can you do to manage anxiety during this time of year?

 - Keep up with or start an exercise program

 - Get plenty of rest

 - Spend some time outdoors every day, no matter what the weather, even if it is just 15 minutes per day